Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 ### Overview

-- The SubstrateSnap (plugin) enables support for the Mintbase and Kusama network inside of Metamask and by doing so enables Mintbase dApps easy integration with Metamask.
+- The MintbaseSnap (plugin) enables support for the Mintbase and Kusama network inside of Metamask and by doing so enables Mintbase dApps easy integration with Metamask.
-- ChainSafe believes that Snaps are vital to fostering increased adoption of web3 systems and as such consider the maitainance of the ChainSafe SubstrateSnap a strategic priority.
+- ChainSafe believes that Snaps are vital to fostering increased adoption of web3 systems and as such consider the maitainance of the ChainSafe MintbaseSnap a strategic priority.

 ### Project Details